Bengali language: Dialects

 While most writing is in Standard Colloquial Bengali (SCB), spoken dialects exhibit a greater variety.
 People in southeastern West Bengal, including Kolkata, speak in SCB.
 Other dialects, with minor variations from Standard Colloquial, are used in other parts of West Bengal and western Bangladesh, such as the Midnapore dialect, characterised by some unique words and constructions.
-However, a majority in Bangladesh speak in dialects notably different from SCB.
+However, a majority in Bangladesh speaks dialects notably different from SCB.
 Some dialects, particularly those of the Chittagong region, bear only a superficial resemblance to SCB.
 The dialect in the Chittagong region is least widely understood by the general body of Bengalis.
 The majority of Bengalis are able to communicate in more than one variety – often, speakers are fluent in Cholitobhasha (SCB) and one or more regional dialects.

 Even in SCB, the vocabulary may differ according to the speaker's religion: Muslims are more likely to use words of Persian and Arabic origin, along with more words naturally derived from Sanskrit (tadbhava), whereas Hindus are more likely to use tatsama (words directly borrowed from Sanskrit).
 For example: